-- a.
-A student who is 19 years of age or older and who has maintained a home in California continuously for the last two years, shall be presumed to have the intent to make California their home for other than a temporary purpose, unless the student has evidenced a contrary intent by having engaged in any of the activities listed in Section (a)(ii)(1) of this regulation (Education Code §68041; Title 5 §54024). - b.
-A student who is under 19 years of age, shall be presumed to have the intent to make California their home for other than a temporary purpose if both the student and his/her-their parent/legal guardian have maintained a home in California continuously for the last two years, unless the student has evidenced a contrary intent by having engaged in any of the activities listed in Section (a)(ii)(1) of this regulation (Education Code §68041; Title 5 §54024).
+A student who is 19 years of age or older and who has maintained a home in California continuously for the last two years, shall be presumed to have the intent to make California the home for other than a temporary purpose, unless the student has evidenced a contrary intent by having engaged in any of the activities listed in Section (a)(ii)(1) of this regulation (Education Code §68041; Title 5 §54024).

+A student who is under 19 years of age, shall be presumed to have the intent to make California the home for other than a temporary purpose if both the student and his/her their parent/legal guardian have maintained a home in California continuously for the last two years, unless the student has evidenced a contrary intent by having engaged in any of the activities listed in Section (a)(ii)(1) of this regulation (Education Code §68041; Title 5 §54024).

-- c.
-A student who does not meet requirements of section "a. or b." above shall be required to provide evidence of intent to make California their home for other than a temporary purpose, as specified in section "2." below. - d.
-If a student, or the parents of a minor student, relinquish California residence after moving from the state, one full year of physical presence, coupled with one full year of demonstrated intent to be a California resident, is required to reestablish residence for tuition purposes, except as provided by Education Code §68070 [Student who remains in the State after parent moves elsewhere].
-Title 5 §54024. - Conduct inconsistent with claim of residency includes, but is not limited to: (1) maintaining voter registration and voting in another state; (2) petitioning for divorce in another state; (3) attending an out-of-state educational institution as a resident of that other state; (4) declare nonresidence for state income tax purposes; or (5) pay taxes in another state or country as a resident of that state or country. - 2.
-Conduct consistent with claim of residency includes, but is not limited to: (1) ownership of residential property or continuous occupancy of rented or leased property in California, (2) registering to vote and voting in California, (3) licensing from California for professional practice, (4) active membership in California professional, religious, merchant, service organizations or social clubs, (5) presence of spouse, children or other close relatives in the state, (6) showing California as home address on federal income tax form, (7) payment of California state income tax as a resident, (8) possessing California Identification, (10) maintaining permanent military address or home of record in California while in armed forces, (11) establishing and maintaining active California bank accounts, (12) petitioning for divorce in California, (13) remaining in California during academic breaks, (14) registering for Selective Service in California (indicating CA address) or (135) other acceptable documentation. - iii.
+- Conduct inconsistent with claim of residency includes, but is not limited to: (1) maintaining voter registration and voting in another state; (2) petitioning for divorce in another state; (3) attending an out-of-state educational institution as a resident of that other state; (4) declare nonresidence for state income tax purposes; or (5) pay taxes in another state or country as a resident of that state or country. - 2.
+Conduct consistent with claim of residency includes, but is not limited to: (1) ownership of residential property or continuous occupancy of rented or leased property in California, (2) registering to vote and voting in California, (3) licensing from California for professional practice, (4) active membership in service or social clubs, (5) presence of spouse, children or other close relatives in the state, (6) showing California as home address on federal income tax form, (7) payment of California state income tax as a resident, (8) possessing California motor vehicle license plates, (9) possessing a California driver's license or California ldentification, (10) maintaining permanent military address or home of record in California while in armed forces, (11) establishing and maintaining active California bank accounts, or (12) petitioning for divorce in California or (13) other acceptable documentation. - iii.
 Legal Presence in the U.S.: